nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The cell is an immutable data unit, and it cannot be modified after creation.
 Cell ‘updates’ are essentially creating new cells with the same ownership.
 Users create cells with new data through transactions, and invalidate old cells at the same time (see Life Cycle.
 This means CKB is a versioned data store, with the set of new cells representing the current version, and invalidated cell set representing the history.

 There are two rights with cells - ownership and usage.
 Cell’s owner_lock specifies its ownership, the right to transfer cell capacity; Cell’s data_lock specifies its usage right, the right to update the cell’s data.
-CKB allows users to transfer cell capacity all at once, or transfer only a capacity fraction, which will lead to cell creation (e.g. a cell with capacity=10 becomes two cells with capacity=5).
+CKB allows users to transfer cell capacity all at once, or transfer only a fraction of a cell's capacity, which will lead to cell creation (e.g. a cell with capacity=10 becomes two cells with capacity=5).
 The rate of increase of CKB’s total capacity is decided by Consensus Participating Rate and Liquid Voting.

 Cell’s lock scripts are executed in CKB’s VM.
 When updating data or transferring ownerships, users need to provide the necessary proof as inputs to the lock scripts.
 If the execution of lock scripts with user provided proof returns true, the user is allowed to transfer the cell or update its data according to its validation rules.

 The lock scripts are the authentication mechanism of cells.
 The scripts can represent a single user, as well as a threshold signature or more complicated schemes.
 Cells come with better privacy.
 Users can use different pseudonyms (by using different lock scripts) to lock different cells.
 Cell’s owners and rightful users can be the same or different users, which means users do not have to own cells to interact with the CKB.
-This lowers the barrier of entry of the system and encourages adoption.
+This lowers the barrier of entry to the system and encourages adoption.

 #### 2.2.1  Life Cycle